Context Optimization Setup

 Getting Started Checklist

-Minimum viable Memory Bank to get started:
+Minimum viable context setup to get started:

-1. Create agent_docs/ directory
+1. Create agentic_context/ directory

 2. Write project-overview.md (30 minutes)